Period Cravings: How to Ease the Crave

-You’ve probably noticed that some women have fewer period cravings than others.
-You may even know some women who aren’t affected by PMS cravings at all.
+You've probably noticed that some women have fewer food craving experiences than others.
+You may even know some women who aren't affected by PMS cravings at all.
 This is probably because their hormones remain balanced throughout their menstrual cycles.
-For those of us who aren’t so lucky and consistently deal with sugar and carb cravings during our menstrual cycles, it’s a good idea to get to the root cause of the problem (which is most likely our hormones).
+For those of us who aren't so lucky and consistently deal with carb and sugar craving during our menstrual cycles, it's a good idea to get to the root cause of the problem (which is most likely our hormones).

 While PMS cravings are not uncommon, they are indications of a hormone imbalance.
 If mood swings accompany your junk food cravings, bloating, severe menstrual cramps, or any other PMS symptom, it is possible to find relief.
 We'll talk about how in a minute.